lapcca/tvpxy/README.md

-# TVPxy
+# tvpxy
-TVPxy is a light-weight proxy server.
+tvpxy is a light-weight proxy server.
 It can retrieve the RTP streams and forward it to internal LAN over HTTP.

 ## Features